iCodeWalker/three-js-performance-tips/readme.md

     If we know we are going to update the matrices in the tick function, we have to add this code mesh.instanceMatrix.setUsage(THREE.DynamicDrawUsage);

+21. Models:

+    1. low-polygon:
+       The fewer the polygons, the better.
+If we need details we can use normal maps.

+    2. Draco compression:
+       If the model has a lot of details with very complex geometries, use the DRACO compression.
+This will result in freeze in the beginning because it needs to be decompressed the geometries and we also need to load the draco library.

+    3. Gzip:
+       Gzip is the compression happening on the server side.
+Most of the servers do not support gzip for files like .glb, .gltf, .obj etc.

+22. Camera:

+    1. Field of View:
+       When objects are not in the field of view, they won't be rendered (frustum culling).
+This seems to be not a good solution but we can use it to render less object.

+    2. Near and Far:
+       Like field of view, we can reduce the near and far properties of the camera.

+23. Renderer:

+    1. Pixel ratio:
+       When we set the renderer pixel ratio, don't use the default pixel ratio as some devices can have large pixel ratio.
+2 is suffiecient.
+Use the min value using Math.min(...)

+       renderer.setPixelRatio(Math.min(window.devicePixelRatio, 2))

+    2. Power Preferences:
+       Some devices are able to switch between different GPU or different GPD usage.
+We can tell the WebGLRendererer on what power is required when instanciating the WebGLRendererer by specifying a 'powerPreference' property

+       renderer = new THREE.WebGLRendererer({
+       canvas: canvas,
+       powerPreference: 'high-performance'
+       })

+    3. Antialias:
+       The default antialias is performant, but less performant than no antialias.
+Only add when we have some visible aliasing and no performance issue.

+    4. Post processing:
+       Limit passes:
+       Each post-processing pass will take as many pixels as the render's resolution(including pixel ratio) to render.

+       If we have a 1920x1080 resolution with 4 passes and pixel ratio of 2, that makes 1920*2*1080*2*4 pixels to render.

+       Try to regroup our custom passes into one.

+    5. Shaders:
+       We can force the precision of the shaders in the materials by changing their precision property.

+       const shaderMaterial = new THREE.ShaderMaterial({
+       precision: 'lowp'
+       })

+       This won't work with RawShaderMaterial, and you'll have to add the 'precision' by yourself on the shaders like we did on the shader.

+    6. Textures:
+       Using perlin noise functions is cool, but it can affect our performance considerably.
+Sometimes we better use textures representing noise.

+    7. Use defines in shaders.

+    8. Do the calculations in the vertex shaders and send the result to the fragment shader.